Wild-card Stars force Game 7 against Calgary with 4-2 win

 AP Sports Writer

+DALLAS (AP) — Joe Pavelski and the Dallas Stars were skating with urgency in the third period.
+If not, it could easily have been their last one of the season.

-DALLAS (AP) — Miro Heiskanen scored the go-ahead goal late in the second period for the Dallas Stars, who recovered after blowing an early two-goal lead and beat the Calgary Flames 4-2 on Friday night to force a deciding Game 7 in their first-round Western Conference series.
+Miro Heiskanen scored the go-ahead goal late in the second period and the Stars recovered after blowing an early two-goal lead, beating the Calgary Flames 4-2 on Friday night to force a deciding Game 7 in their first-round Western Conference series.

+“The message was we’ve got to have a good third.
+We haven’t always had good thirds at times with the lead, and we wanted to kind of try to turn that,” Pavelski said.
+“The other night, they came out hard in the third and we didn’t handle it well enough.
+And tonight was one of those situations where I think everyone bought in.
+We took a step in the right direction of doing it.”

+Calgary was in position to close out the wild-card Stars after a 3-1 home win in Game 5 on Wednesday night, when the Pacific Division champions scored all of their goals in the third period.

 The first goal in these playoffs for Heiskanen came on a 40-foot shot with a bunch of traffic in front of Flames goalie Jacob Markstrom.
 That came with 2:28 left in the second period, in which both teams scored twice.

+“We went after them instead of sitting back. … That was one of our better third periods of the year, and it was a timely one,” Michael Raffl said.

+“That was NHL playoff hockey at its best.
+That was a great hockey game,” coach Rick Bowness said.
+“Both teams, both goalies, were great.”

-The series wraps up Sunday night in Calgary, where the Flames last hosted a Game 7 in 2006 and lost their first-round series to Anaheim.
+Calgary will host a Game 7 for the first time since 2006, when it lost its first-round series to Anaheim.
 This is the third consecutive playoffs that the Stars will play a Game 7 — they beat Colorado in the second round in the NHL bubble in Canada two seasons ago, and lost at St. Louis in a second-round series that went the full distance in 2019.

+“We have a confident group,” Pavelski said.
+“Every game’s been tight, been competitive and fun to play in.”

-Roope Hintz and Michael Raffl also scored for the wild-card Stars, and Tyler Seguin added an empty-netter in the final minute.
+Roope Hintz and Raffl also scored for Dallas, and Tyler Seguin added an empty-netter in the final minute.
 Jake Oettinger, their 23-year-old goalie who had never started a playoff game before this series, stopped 36 shots.

 Markstrom also had 36 saves.

-Pacific Division champion Calgary had tied the game at 2 with 8:01 left in the second period on a goal by Mikael Backlund, which came 1 second after the end of what officially went down as another unsuccessful power play in this series when both teams have struggled with a man advantage.
+Calgary tied the game at 2 with 8:01 left in the second period on a goal by Mikael Backlund, which came 1 second after the end of what officially went down as another unsuccessful power play in this series when both teams have struggled with a man advantage.

 That made the Flames 0 for 2 on the power play in the game, to match Dallas at 2 for 21 in the series.